Command Staff

 Captain

-Brandon Karmann grew up in West Covina and was an Explorer for the California Highway Patrol – Baldwin Park Station.
-He worked as an intern and as a cadet with the Arcadia Police Department.
+Brandon Karmann grew up in West Covina and began his path in law enforcement as an Explorer with the California Highway Patrol – Baldwin Park Station.
+He later served as an intern and cadet with the Arcadia Police Department, gaining early experience in public safety.

-Brandon has a bachelor’s degree in criminology from the University of La Verne in 2003, where he played on the men’s soccer team.
-He earned a master’s degree from Arizona State University in 2014.
+Brandon holds a bachelor’s degree in criminology from the University of La Verne, where he also played on the men’s soccer team.
+He earned his master’s degree from Arizona State University in 2014.